Hedgehogs After Dark: Wildlife cameras

 One of the most common questions we get asked at NatureSpy every day is ‘what camera is best for hedgehogs?’.
 There are a few tried and tested hedgehog camera traps that we love to recommend; there’s a rundown coming below.
 We’ll also let you know some insider tips to get the best out of the cameras so you don’t miss a moment of the nightly drama.

-One of our most popular camera traps, and our most popular ‘hedgehog camera’.
-It’s a great all-rounder – really quick to react, sensitive, doesn’t over-expose images, has a forward-facing colour screen, really good on batteries – it ticks the boxes.
+The previous version of this camera was extremely popular for hedgehog-watching – used by enthusiasts and researchers alike (including London HogWatch).
+It’s a really good all-rounder – reacts quickly, doesn’t over-expose images, has a forward-facing colour screen, really good on batteries – it ticks the boxes for a reliable hedgehog-watcher!

 It’s worth noting that we don’t generally recommend the cheaper, often Chinese designed cameras that all look pretty much identical and say they can do absolutely everything you’ve ever wanted.
 They are essentially cheap for a reason; we get about 20-30 calls and emails every week from those that have tried them and ultimately they’ve failed.